SakoDroid/telego/README.md

  )
  ```

  Then you need to create bot configs.
-You can use default configs by using `Default(apiKey string)` method of the *configs* pckage.
-This method generates a **BotConfig** that does not use webhook and queries the updates from the server every 300 milli seconds.
+You can use default configs by using `Default(apiKey string)` method of the *configs* package.
+This method generates a **BotConfig** that does not use webhook and queries the updates from the server every 300 mili seconds.
 You can create a *BotConfig* struct to access more options (including webhook).

  **BotConfigs** struct is located in configs package and contains these fields :